sei-jed-10/W05D02-Rails-Muse-One-To-Many/rails-model-associations-song-model-step2.md

 ### Objectives

-_After this lesson, students will be able to:_
+_After this lesson, developer will be able to:_

 - Create a `one-to-many` relationship between 2 models
 - Perform CRUD actions on two models using `rails console`